ISM-Houston Business Report – June 2026

 Sales/New Order Index

-The sales/new orders index softened minimally during the month, falling 0.5 points to 53.5 points.
-Manufacturing industries joined non-manufacturing showing growth in this index.
+The sales/new orders index jumped well above neutral during the month, rising 8.2 points to 59.4 points.
+Both non-manufacturing and manufacturing reported expansion in this index during June.

 Sales/New OrdersHigherSameLowerNetIndex